Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 For more detailed information on Packaging with MLflow Projects look at the "Packaging the Training Code in a Conda Environment with MLflow Projects" subsection of Part 1: Anaconda Environment.

 To run this project use mlflow run on the folder containing the MLproject file.
-To designate the correct experiment use the --experiment-name argument.
+To designate the correct experiment, use the --experiment-name argument.
 We must set our environment variables in the terminal before running the command.

 .. code-block:: bash